vishwaksen21/TextPolish/README.md

 # Avelyn 🟣

-> **AI-powered global text enhancer** — Select any text, press a shortcut, and watch it transform into polished, professional prose instantly.
+> **AI-powered global text enhancer** — Select any text, press a shortcut, and watch it transform into polished, professional prose instantly

 Works **system-wide** across browsers, VS Code, Word, Notepad, ChatGPT, and any editable text field on **macOS** and **Windows**.